sfigg/commercialization-public/design/device-experiences/modern-standby-wake-sources.md

 	2. Always
 	3. Managed by Windows

 Most systems enable Connected Standby by default.
-However, on some systems the default is "Managed by Windows," which allows for better battery life for users that do not leverage connectivity UWPs (e.g., Skype).

 ## Types of wake sources